Judges rule on state abortion restrictions, shape Roe impact - The Boston Globe

 The signatures still must be verified and validated.
 A judge has temporarily blocked a 1931 Michigan law that would make abortion a felony except when “necessary to preserve the life of such woman.”

-Gov. Gretchen Whitmer has said that the law is invalid under the due process and equal protection clauses of the state constitution.
+Governor Gretchen Whitmer has said the law is invalid under the due process and equal protection clauses of the state constitution.
 The injunction, which stems from a Planned Parenthood lawsuit, could be revoked at any time.

 Last week, backers of a last-minute effort to enshrine abortion rights in the Arizona Constitution failed to collect enough signatures to make the November ballot.
 In California, voters will decide in November whether to guarantee the right to an abortion in their constitution.
 Democrats who control the government in California fear the state’s abortion laws could be vulnerable to legal challenges.